mvdwetering/ytmdesktop_remote/README.md

 ## Installation

-### HACS
+### Home Assistant Community Store (HACS)

-Recommended because you get notified of updates.
+*Recommended because you get notified of updates.*

+HACS is a 3rd party downloader for Home Assistant to easily install and update custom integrations made by the community.
+More information and installation instructions can be found on their site https://hacs.xyz/

 * Add this repository `https://github.com/mvdwetering/ytmdesktop_remote` to HACS as a "custom repository" with category "integration"
 * Add integration within HACS (use the + button and search for "YouTube Music Desktop Remote Control")